 3.3 Query operation process

 A basic semantic similarity problem is often observed that terms of the original query are different to the ones used in the documents in describing the same semantics [42].
-To deal with mismatching problem, a promising solution is to use query expansion [42,50,51].
+To deal with the mismatching problem, a promising solution is to use query expansion [42,50,51].
 In definition, query expansion is a process of reformulating or expanding a seed query using semantically related words (e.g. hyponyms, synonyms) to improve the retrieval performance of IR systems [52].
 Many web IR efforts have adopted this approach and a common way is to extract the semantically related words from WordNet [41-43], a lexical database for the English language.

 Because the collected risk cases are in different styles of expression by different individuals or organisations, the above problem also commonly exists in the risk case database, e.g. “structural failure” and “structure collapse”.
 Therefore this paper integrates query expansion into the RCRS for this mismatching problem.
 However, WordNet is a relatively complete lexical database for the whole English environment and contains too much data which is not useful for the risk case retrieval context.
 For example, the synonyms of “failure” are “nonstarter”, “loser” and “unsuccessful person” which are not related to project risk management.
 In addition, no such dictionary or database has been found for defining the semantically related words in a risk management context.
 Hence, this paper established a small risk-related lexicon to overcome this limitation and combines the use of this risk-related lexicon and WordNet.